amateescu/search_api_solr/README.md

 module, you'll have to follow the instructions given in INSTALL.md first.

 The minimum support version for Search API Solr Search 8.x-3.x is Solr 6.4.
-Any version below might work if you use your own Solr config.
+Any version below might work if you use your own Solr config or if you enable the optional search_api_solr_legacy sub-module that is included.

 Supported optional features
 ---------------------------